 SiteGround targets its business at more resource intensive sites, offering custom ‘Enterprise’ plans for those with monthly budgets of $2000+ to play around with.
 If you’re in that bracket, our warmest congratulations.
 If not, our sympathies.

-According to WordPress.org, considered by many to be the leading authority on WordPress.org, Bluehost, Dreamhost, and Siteground are “some of the best and brightest of the hosting world.”
-We’re not going to argue otherwise (though we do think Bluehost is the pick of the bunch).
+According to WordPress.org, considered by many to be the leading authority on WordPress.org, Bluehost, DreamHost, and SiteGround are “some of the best and brightest of the hosting world.”
+We’re not going to argue otherwise (though we do think Bluehost is the best of the bunch).

 The proof’s in the pudding.
-SiteGround manages WordPress updates for you, as well as providing support for more advanced features like WP-Cli.
-SiteGround also offer one-click install while with GoDaddy it takes up to 24 hours to take effect.
+SiteGround manages WordPress updates for you, and provides support for more advanced features like WP-Cli.
+SiteGround also offers one-click install, while GoDaddy installations take up to 24 hours to take effect.
 It’s a minor difference in the grand scheme of things, but it does highlight how much more seriously SiteGround takes WordPress hosting.
 GoDaddy ticks all the essential boxes, but it doesn’t go the extra mile like SiteGround does.

 All this said, GoDaddy’s WordPress plans are a lot cheaper than SiteGround’s are, and for basic sites that’s all that really matters.
 Once a simple WordPress site is up and running it’s almost immaterial who you’re hosting with.

-Verdict: SiteGround wins the “best for WordPress” title.
-Recommended as one of the top three web hosting providers by WordPress itself, GoDaddy just can’t compete with SiteGround here.
-SiteGround is more expensive than GoDaddy, but offers one-click installation, advanced features, and automatic updates.
+SiteGround is better for WordPress than GoDaddy.
+Recommended as one of the top three web hosting providers by WordPress itself, SiteGround is the cream of the crop here.
+SiteGround is more expensive than GoDaddy, but you get what you pay for: it offers one-click installation, advanced features, and automatic updates.

 Given SiteGround’s technical focus, it makes sense that they’d have superior support to GoDaddy.
-Both offer phone and chat support, as well as comprehensive knowledge centers.
+However, both do offer phone and chat support, as well as comprehensive knowledge centers.

-Where SiteGround stands apart is tech tickets, which allow you to receive personalized professional support for any issues you’re having.
+SiteGround stands out for having tech tickets, which allow you to receive personalized professional support for any issues you’re having.

-Tickets is a really useful option to have for for finicky technical issues, and SiteGround’s 10-minute reply guarantee is a doozy.
+Tickets are a really useful option to have for for finicky technical issues, and SiteGround’s 10-minute reply guarantee is a rarity.

-Verdict: SiteGround wins.
+SiteGround beats GoDaddy in help and support.
 Both offer a wide range, from knowledge centers to phone help, but SiteGround beats GoDaddy with its ticket option for tech support.
-With a guaranteed response time of 10 minutes, GoDaddy didn’t stand a chance against SiteGround’s speedy support.
+GoDaddy can’t hold a candle to SiteGround’s 10-minute response time.

-Comparing the pricing of two providers like SiteGround and GoDaddy can be tricky as they’re ultimately targeting different people.
-Starter plans with both are super affordable — just $2 or $3 for shared hosting.
+Comparing the pricing of two providers like SiteGround and GoDaddy can be tricky, since they’re ultimately targeting different people.
+Starter plans with both providers are super affordable – just $2 or $3 for shared hosting.